 Rothman (1986, pp 29-31) defines cumulative incidence, as "the proportion of a fixed population that becomes diseased in a stated period of time."
 He tells us that "it is possible to derive estimates of cumulative incidence from incidence rate." - again with the proviso that "there are no competing risks of death," and provides the mathematical formula that links cumulative incidence with the integral of the incidence rate function.
 Several epidemiologic textbooks since then have provided this mathematical expression, However, of the 15 modern texts JH has examined, only Rothman's 1986 textbook mathematically derives the relationship.
-Unfortunately, the formal geometric and calculus-based derivation it uses14 does not provide any insight into 'why' or 'how' the 'exp' function comes into it.
-Thus, to may epidemiologists, especially in the absence of any worked examples, it remains a purely mathematical result.
+Unfortunately, the formal geometric and calculus-based derivation it uses2 does not provide any insight into 'why' or 'how' the 'exp' function comes into it.
+Thus, to may epidemiolo-